slideflow/slideflow/docs-source/source/plugins.rst

 As discussed in :ref:`custom_mil`, Slideflow supports the registration of custom MIL models.
 This is done by using the ``register_mil`` decorator to register a custom MIL model.

 For example, suppose you have a custom MIL model called ``MyMILModel`` that you want to register with Slideflow.
-You've already designed the model such that it meets Slideflow's MIL `requirements <custom_mil>`__.
+You've already designed the model such that it meets Slideflow's MIL :ref:`requirements <custom_mil>`.
 Now you want to make it available for use directly within Slideflow.
 You can accomplish this by using the ``register_mil`` decorator:

 .. code-block:: python